 Uniform dense breast: In the young female the breast is extremely dense and consists of mostly breast tissue.
 With age, the breast tissue is dispersed with fatty tissue so that over 35yo mammo can be performed and one can visualize breast tissue.
 In some patients over 50 the mammo shows only sheets of dense breast tissue with no fat spread interstitially.
 Here a small lesion can only be detected by ultrasound. ...Read more

 That description: is not specific enough to venture a guess as to the level of suspicion.
 Other mammographic/sonographic features will determine how suspicious it is, and whether biopsy is indicated.
 Was this a screening mammo?
 Likely you will need additional mammo views and an ulltrasound for further evaluation. ...Read moreSee 1 more doctor answer

 44 no fam hx breast cancer.
 Mammo shows small cluster microcalcifications.
 I do have fibroglandular density with birad 2.
 Don't smoke,high caffeine ?

 BiRads II?: If your mammogram was read as Birads 2 you have less to worry about.
 BI-RADS II is a benign category.
 A cluster of microcacifications can be worrisome for breast-cancer.
 You should probably clarify this result with your doc to make sure no further testing is needed as the results seem contradictory.
 Best wishes! ...Read more

-Are tiny calcium deposits that can occur in various parts of the body, such as the breast and thyroid gland.
+are tiny calcium deposits that can occur in various parts of the body, such as the breast and thyroid gland.
 There are a variety of causes, most benign, but certain cancers can also produce them.
 Generally, the shape and distribution determine the level of suspicion.
 Typically benign looking microcalcs can usually be ignored, and more suspicious microcalcs likely ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Breast microcalcification cluster